simonen/obsidian/LINUX 1/NETWORK SERVICES/DNS/DNSMASQ.md

 Apart from offering IP addresses, **DHCP** can offer other network configuration settings, such as subnet masks, def GW, DNS servers, NTP servers, etc

-In dnsmasq.conf, different services are specified by a code.
+In `dnsmasq.conf`, different services are specified by a code.
 To get a list of service codes:
-\# **dnsmasq --help dhcp**

 ```
 [root@dnsserver ~]# dnsmasq --help dhcp
 Known DHCP options: